LCS2-IIITD/CoReRank-WSDM-2019/README.md

 accepted at [The Twelfth ACM International Conference on Web Search and Data Mining (WSDM’19), February 11--15, 2019, Melbourne, VIC, Australia](http://www.wsdm-conference.org/2019/).

-If you end up using this code or the data, please cite the following paper -
+If you end up using this code or the data, please cite our paper:

 ```
 @inproceedings{Chetan:2019:CRD:3289600.3291010,